RichardBradley/liquibase.github.com/documentation/maven/index.md

 Liquibase can be controlled via a Maven plug-in which can be obtained from the central Maven repository.

 You can find the all the versions of the Liquibase-core and Maven plugins in the central repository by going [here](http://mvnrepository.com/artifact/org.liquibase/liquibase-core).
+We recommend using Apache Maven 3.1.x or newer to make it easier to configure the log-level of Liquibase Maven Plugin with MAVEN_OPTs or by passing -Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG on the command line.

 ## Goals Available ##